gotcha/vimpdb/README.rst

 Known issues
 ============

+* Fixed in 0.3.5 : broken on Windows.

 * Fixed in 0.3.3 : when you stop debugging, the buffers which you debugged with are left in an inconvenient state : the keys mapped to Pdb commands are still mapped.
 In other words, switching from debugging to fixing code is not